 Where to Travel in December

 Every winter, the oyamel fir trees of Michoacan, Mexico are transformed into a breathtaking backdrop for one of the most amazing natural phenomena in the world: The Monarch Butterfly Migration.
 During this time, millions – perhaps even billions! – of monarch butterflies suddenly descend upon the branches of Mexico’s spectacular forest reserve to rest amongst the evergreen needles.
-The arrival of the Monarch butterfly is a celebrated event for both locals and foreign visitors who are eager to witness the final stretch of a 5000-mile journey from North America.
+Travel in December marks the arrival of the Monarch butterfly.
+It is a celebrated event for both locals and foreign visitors who are eager to witness the final stretch of a 5000-mile journey from North America.
 It also coincides with migrations of the Humpback Whales around Puerto Vallarta and Los Cabos, as well as the Gray Whales of Baja – making it the perfect time to witness Mexico’s wildlife up close and unhindered.

 New York City, USA

-New York City is magical during December.
+Travel in December to New York City is truly magical.
 The holiday atmosphere fills the streets with bustling markets, festive window displays on 5th Avenue, and shows.
 Catch the lighting of the Rockefeller Center Christmas tree on November 30th.
 Then spend a few days indulging in hot apple cider and the Rockettes Christmas Spectacular at Radio City Music Hall.

 Playa Tamarindo, Costa Rica